reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 }
 ```

-The `testAssertThrowsWithExecutable()` method tests the `assertThrows()` method with a `Executable`.
+The `testAssertThrowsWithExecutable()` method tests the `assertThrows()` method with an `Executable`.

 It begins by creating a list of strings containing the values “one”, “”, “three”, `null`, and “five”.
-Using `assertThrows()` method it checks that executing the lambda expression throws a `IllegalArgumentException`.
+Using the `assertThrows()` method, it checks that executing the lambda expression throws an `IllegalArgumentException`.

 The lambda iterates through the list, and for each string, it checks if the value is `null` or blank.
 If it finds a `null` or blank value, it throws a `IllegalArgumentException` with the message “Got invalid value".

-The assertion confirms that the thrown exception and verifies that the exception message matches the expected “Got invalid value”.
+The assertion confirms that the exception is thrown and verifies that the exception message matches the expected “Got invalid value”.

 ### Using Executables in `assertTimeout()`

 **The `Assertions.assertTimeout()` method asserts that execution of the supplied executable completes before the given timeout.** The execution can continue even after it exceeds the timeout.
 The assertion will throw an exception in case it exceeds the timeout duration.

-This is useful to verify if the execution completes within bounds expected duration.
+This is useful to verify if the execution completes within the expected duration.

 Here is an example showcasing the use of `assertTimeout()`: